awsdocs/amazon-redshift-developer-guide/doc_source/REGEXP_SUBSTR.md

 # REGEXP\_SUBSTR function<a name="REGEXP_SUBSTR"></a>

-Returns the characters extracted from a string by searching for a regular expression pattern\.
+Returns characters from a string by searching it for a regular expression pattern\.
 REGEXP\_SUBSTR is similar to the [SUBSTRING function](r_SUBSTRING.md) function, but lets you search a string for a regular expression pattern\.
 For more information about regular expressions, see [POSIX operators](pattern-matching-conditions-posix.md)\.

 ## Syntax<a name="REGEXP_SUBSTR-synopsis"></a>